justinrummel/jr.com-mm/_posts/2015-02-20-using-mcxtoprofile-with-the-casper-suite-for-advanced-configuration-profiles.md

 {% endhighlight %}

 #### I Love it when a Plan Comes Together
-First lets get the mcxToProfile python script downloaded onto our machine.
+First let's get the mcxToProfile python script downloaded onto our machine.
 We can do this by opening Terminal and doing a ```git clone``` command which pulls down the script plus the README.md file with examples.

 {% highlight bash %}
 Locals-Mac:Desktop ladmin$ git clone https://github.com/timsutton/mcxToProfile.git